rafaelwkerr/opus/README.md

 Opus is made with Phoenix, an Elixir web framework, and Redis, to Message Queue and PubSub services

-Before start the Opus platform, you'll need a Redix server running, you can configure Redis on this elixir script file:
+Before start the Opus platform, you'll need a Redis server running.
+You can configurate Redis on elixir script file:

 `/config/config.exs`